 Kim Kanary is the vice president of community development and engagement at JTV, one of the largest jewelry retailers in the United States.

-Pros of White Gold Engagement Rings
+Pros and Cons of White Gold Diamond Engagement Rings

 One of the biggest advantages of a white gold ring is that the band is a neutral, silvery shade that won’t affect the center stone at all.
-“Gemstones will reflect the color of the metal in which they are set, meaning that colorless gemstones (like diamonds) can appear to have a tint of color if the surrounding metal contains color,” explains Kanary.
+“Gemstones will reflect the color of the metal in which they are set, meaning that colorless gemstones (like diamonds) can appear to have a tint of color if the surrounding metal contains color,” Kanary says.
 This can happen with certain yellow gold settings, but not white gold.
 “Your gemstone will reflect the silvery-white metal, which will not result in any noticeable color differences in your stone."
-White gold is a less expensive alternative to platinum, and it tends to be shinier and less dull, making the metal a valuable yet cost-effective option.
+Also, white gold tends to be shinier and less dull, making the metal a valuable yet cost-effective option.

-And while white gold is more durable than yellow gold, it fails in comparison to a metal like platinum.
+While white gold is more durable than yellow gold, it doesn’t quite measure up to a metal like platinum.
 While white gold is still suitable for everyday wear, it is softer than platinum, so it can scratch more easily.
 She also adds, "The purest form of gold is yellow in color, which means that you can only achieve a white color by diluting the purity.
 If you are interested in a higher degree of fineness, white gold may not be your best option."

+• Are there any allergy concerns with white gold diamond rings?
 White gold is often alloyed with nickel.
 So, if you’re allergic to nickel, stay away from white gold.

 Think white gold is the ring metal for you?
-See 17 of our favorite white gold diamond rings to inspire you.
+See 21 of our favorite white gold diamond rings to inspire you.

 Catbird Violette The Swan